jlcontreras/tulip-fields-thesis/README.md

 # Tulip field segmentation

-This repository contains the code for the tulip field segmentation project, to be published at Amazon's and Sinergise ML blogs.
+This repository contains the code for the tulip field segmentation project, to be published at AWS's and Sinergise ML blogs.

 ## 1. Introduction

-The goal of this project is to perform segmentation on satellite images to identify tulip fields.
+The goal of this project is to perform segmentation on satellite images to identify which parts of those images correspond to tulip fields.
 The images are taken by ESA's Sentinel-2 mission.

 The process consists of three main steps:
 1. **Download satellite images** from Sinergise's Sentinel Hub WMS
 2. **Preprocess** the images to remove the cloudy ones
 3. **Segment** tulip fields in the clear images

-For ease of use, we took care of steps 1 and 2 for you, and provide a packaged, cloud filtered dataset.
+For ease of use, I took care of steps 1 and 2 for you, and provide a packaged, cloud filtered dataset.
 It is available at: \[see blgo post\]

 Sections below detail each of these steps.